-(2) Order protection applies whenever two or more marketplaces with protected orders are open for trading.
+(2) Order protection applies whenever two or more marketplaces with protected orders that display orders subject to the pre-trade transparency requirements in Part 7 of Regulation 21-101 respecting Marketplace Operation are open for trading, and the displayed orders of at least one of those marketplaces are protected orders.
 Some marketplaces provide a trading session at a price established by that marketplace during its regular trading hours for marketplace participants who are required to benchmark to a certain closing price.
-In these circumstances, under paragraph 6.4(a)(iv)(C) of the Regulation, a marketplace participant would not be required to take steps to reasonably prevent trade-throughs of orders between marketplaces.
+In these circumstances, under paragraph 6.4(a)(iv)(C) of the Regulation, a marketplace participant would not be required to take steps to reasonably prevent trade-throughs of protected orders betweenon other marketplaces that result from an execution of the closing-price order.